ScilifelabDataCentre/Publications/README.md

-  curator          Create a user account having the curator role. dump             Dump all data in the database to a .tar.gz dump file. fetch            Fetch publications given a file containing PMIDs... find-pmid        Try to find the PMID for the publications given by the... initialize       Initialize the database, which must exist; load all... password         Set the password for the given account. remove-label     Remove a label from a set of publications. select           Select a subset of publications and output to a file. show             Display the JSON for the single item in the database. undump           Load a Publications database .tar.gz dump file. update-crossref  Update the publications given by the CSV file from... update-pubmed    Update the publications given by the CSV file from... xrefs            Output all xrefs as CSV data to the given file.
+  curator          Create a user account having the curator role. dump             Dump all data in the database to a .tar.gz dump file. fetch            Fetch publications given a file containing PMIDs... find-pmid        Find the PMID for the publications in the CSV file. initialize       Initialize the database, which must exist; load all... password         Set the password for the given account. remove-label     Remove a label from a set of publications. select           Select a subset of publications and output to a file. show             Display the JSON for the single item in the database. undump           Load a Publications database .tar.gz dump file. update-crossref  Use Crossref to update the publications in the CSV file. update-pubmed    Use PubMed to update the publications in the CSV file. xrefs            Output all xrefs as CSV data to the given file.
 ```